- Garden / Landscaping / Patio — 248

 Offers additional space

 Carports are not only meant for cars.
-They provide conducive shade environment for children who need an outdoor playing place and even adults who want to relax.
+They provide a conducive shade environment for children who need an outdoor playing place and even adults who want to relax.

 Carports do not require the use of electric door openers and excessive lighting they are just simple but highly effective enclosures.